 B.1.2 The Board is assisted in carrying out its duties by Board Committees.
 The Board delegates some of its responsibilities to such Board Committees and approves their mandate and composition, save for the composition of the Audit Committee whose members are appointed by the General Meeting.
-The Board receives regular and ad hoc reports from the Audit Committee, Board Risk Committee, Nomination Committee, Remuneration Committee and Strategic Planning Committee and assesses their performance.
-The structure of the Board and Board Committees' membership as well as the members who are appointed as the risk and financial/audit experts are fully described in Eurobank's Annual Directors' Report which also sets out the number of meetings, of the Board and its Committees and overall attendance by Directors.
+The Board receives regular and ad hoc reports from the Audit Committee, Board Risk Committee, Nomination Committee, Remuneration Committee and Strategic Planning Committee and assesses their performance as per the provisions of the Bank's Board and Board Committees Evaluation Policy.
+The structure of the Board and Board Committees' membership as well as the members who are appointed as the risk and financial/audit experts are fully described in the Corporate Governance Statement which is included in Bank's Directors Report which also sets out the number of meetings, of the Board and its Committees and overall attendance by Directors.
 The Board Committees' Terms of Reference and composition are available on the Bank's website.